 Projects with IMCCE involvement

 The European project NEOShield aims at performing scientific research and technical development to reduce the geo-risk from Near-Earth Objects (NEOs) impact.
 NEOshield brings together several partners in a research consortium to lead technological and scientific developments around the mitigation of near-Earth asteroid hazards.
 The objective is to provide technological developments for kinetic impactors or other type of space missions to deflect a threatening asteoid, and to provide a better characterization of NEO properties.
 In particular, the rotation periods of target asteroids were obtained from observation campaigns on ground telescopes; validation of the deviation senarios is carried out by the Post-Mitigation Risk Assessment Tool (PMiRA).
-Based on this research, NEOTwIST offers a demonstration mission and the "impact calculator" tool.
-Funded by the European Commission in its FP7 and H2020 framework programs, the results of these studies are available here for NEOshield1 and NEOshield2.
+Based on this research, NEOTwIST offers a demonstration mission and the Impact calculator tool.
+These studies are funded by the European Commission in its FP7 and H2020 framework programs, their results are available here: NEOShield1 and NEOShield2.

 The goal of the H2020 European project Europlanet-Research Infrastructure is to set up a structure linking the European laboratories of planetary sciences.
 In this framework, Europlanet help them to develop and to give access to databases and related services, to share excellent experimental tools, and more generally it fosters international cooperation between researchers in planetary sciences.
 IMCCE is a member of Europlanet, in particular in activities regarding the dynamics of asteroids, their physical and shape characterization, and the study of meteoroid streams.